microsoft/azure-pipelines-yaml/design/yaml-versioning.md

 #### Trigger changes
 `trigger` becomes a parent of all `self`-repo triggers.
-CI keywords, which used to be directly under `trigger`, now live under a sub-entry called `ci`.
+CI keywords, which used to be directly under `trigger`, now live under a sub-entry called `push`.
 `pr` and `schedule`, which used to be pipeline-level, also live under `trigger`.
 Example:
 ```yaml